Best 3D Printers for Beginners

 Plug and play

 Minimal assembly required.
 Pre-calibrated from the factory.
 PLA should work on the first print.
+Look for 'ships assembled' or 'ready to print in 15 minutes' on the spec sheet.

 Our picks